Varun2323/Varun2323/README.md

-### Hi there 👋
+### Hi there Varun this side. 👋

 <!--
 **Varun2323/Varun2323** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+I'm a student at Microverse focusing on fullstack web applications.
+Currently am  builiding projects based on HTML-5 and CSS-3 technoligies.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my health and making new projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently HTML-5 / CSS-3
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to enhance
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with youtube/site redesign
-- 💬 Ask me about ...
+- 💬 Ask me about anything!
-- 📫 How to reach me: ...
+- 📫 How to reach me: vrnsharma092@gmail.com.
+Feel free to contact me there.
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love to sing during cold water shower.

 -->